quicwg/base-drafts/draft-ietf-quic-transport.md

 ## ACK Frame {#frame-ack}

-Receivers send ACK frames (type=0x0d) to inform senders which packets they have received and processed.
-The ACK frame contains any number of ACK blocks.
+Receivers send ACK frames (types=0x1a - 0x1b) to inform senders which packets they have received and processed.
+The ACK frame contains one or more ACK blocks.
 ACK blocks are ranges of acknowledged packets.
+ACK frames also contain a sum of ECN marks received on the connection up until this point if the frame type is 0x1b.

 QUIC acknowledgements are irrevocable.
 Once acknowledged, a packet remains acknowledged, even if it does not appear in a future ACK frame.
 This is unlike